Why scientific research can’t determine beauty: the appeal to popularity fallacy

 Any time research on beauty relies on participants’ subjective opinions and treats those opinions as if they can determine what’s objectively beautiful, then that research succumbs to the appeal to popularity fallacy.
 Given that research on beauty is ultimately reliant on participants’ subjective opinions, research on who is “most beautiful” is doomed to succumb to this fallacy.

-So, scientific research on beauty, because it inevitably relies on people’s subjective opinions, can never tell us what faces or features are most beautiful.
+So, scientific research on beauty, because it inevitably relies on people’s subjective opinions, can never tell us what faces or features are or aren’t beautiful.

 Appearance-based discrimination